rozkminiacz/jekyll-now/_posts/2017-11-18-RecyclerView-With-Databinding.md

 Maybe it's convenient for backend database, maybe <any other reason why backend guys structured responses that way>.
 But look - we always display first and last name i one textview!
-So our ViewModel should provide already concatenated strings to put in that field.
+So our ViewModel should provide **already formatted** strings to put in that field.
 Another example - we display user position in list.
 API serves us it as int.
-For our local database it should also be Integer.
-But what if we accidentally set int value to textview?
-Android framework will try to find it in R.strings class.
+But what if we accidentally set int value to TextView?
+Android will try to find it in R.strings class.
 And probably won't find it and / or crashes.
 It would be nice to have position a String in our ViewModel.

 At this point we should have ItemViewModel class created.
-Now let's do real databinding.
+Now let's bind some data.

 ## Binding data in XML
+Wrap all layout definition in <layout></layout> tags.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <layout xmlns:tools="http://schemas.android.com/tools">